Wife of missing Interpol boss gets cryptic text

-Interpol said Sunday it had received the resignation of its president, deepening the mystery of the disappearance of Meng Hongwei, a Chinese government official who has been missing since last week.
+Meng's disappearance was first reported to authorities by his wife, Grace, who went to police in Lyon on Thursday, according to the French Interior Ministry.

+She told police that she last heard from him 10 days prior and had received threats on social media and by telephone, according to the statement.

-His wife said Sunday her last contact with him came via a WhatsApp text message with a knife emoji and the instructions, "Wait for my call."
+Speaking to reporters at a hotel in Lyon, France, Grace said that that her last contact with her husband came via a WhatsApp text message with a knife emoji and the instructions, "Wait for my call."

-Grace Meng delivered the information to reporters from her hotel room in Lyon, France.

-Interpol tweeted Sunday night that it received Meng's resignation and that Kim Jong Yang of South Korea, a vice president representing Asia on Interpol's executive committee, would serve as acting president until Interpol's general assembly picks a permanent president next month.

-The Interpol statement announcing Meng's resignation did not mention that he is missing.

-Grace Meng said her husband's whereabouts is a matter that "belongs to the international community."
-She added, "Although I can't see my husband, we are always connected by heart."
+Grace said her husband's whereabouts is a matter that "belongs to the international community."

+"Although I can't see my husband, we are always connected by heart," she said.

-Asked about the text message Grace Meng received, the French Interior Ministry said through a spokesman it has no information to share.
+The French Interior Ministry said through a spokesman it has no information to share about the text message Grace had received from her husband.

-In a statement posted to Twitter on Saturday, Interpol Secretary General Jurgen Stock said, "Interpol has requested through official law enforcement channels clarification from China's authorities on the status of Interpol President Meng Hongwei."
+Interpol had asked Chinese authorities for information about Meng Hongwei.
+Interpol Secretary General Jurgen Stock said in a statement posted to Twitter on Saturday, "Interpol has requested through official law enforcement channels clarification from China's authorities on the status of Interpol President Meng Hongwei."

 "Interpol's General Secretariat looks forward to an official response from China's authorities to address concerns over the President's well-being," the statement continued.